Rutgers Scarlet Knights: Wrestling

-Notable non varsity sports
+Notable non-varsity sports

-Men's Crew
+Men's crew

 The men's crew team became the first organized sport at Rutgers in 1864.
-It started out as more of a social activity for students, but quickly after the Rutgers Boating Association was formed, the team began to race against other local teams on the Raritan River.
+It started as more of a social activity for students, but quickly after the Rutgers Boating Association was formed, the team began to race against other local teams on the Raritan River.
 In 1950, the Class of 1914 Boathouse was constructed along the Raritan River, complete with three bays, locker rooms, ergometer training room, and offices for the coaches.
-The current Class of 1914 Boathouse is located just off of Route 18 on Cook-Douglass Campus, and is used by both the Men's Crew and Women's Rowing teams.
+The current boathouse is located just off of Route 18 on Cook-Douglass Campus, and is used by both the men's crew and women's rowing teams.

 The historic team built a strong crew program of heavyweight and lightweight men, producing several Olympic champions.
 At the end of the 2007 season, due to university-wide budget cuts, the team lost their varsity status and was reduced to "club" status.
 Since then, the team has continued to succeed against high-level competitors and goes on to compete in the annual ACRA Championship.

 Ice hockey

-Ice hockey has existed in some form at Rutgers dating back to 1892 following a game against a “picked team of Princeton men” on Westons Mill Pond.
+Ice hockey has existed in some form at Rutgers dating back to 1892, following a game against a "picked team of Princeton men" on Westons Mill Pond.
 Currently, the school has two teams competing at different levels of the American Collegiate Hockey Association (ACHA).
-The Division 1 team competes in the Northeast Collegiate Hockey League (NECHL) and the Division 2 team in the Colonial States College Hockey Conference (CSCHC).
-In 1998, the university hosted the ACHA Division II National Championship which was won by Life University.
+The Division 1 team competes in the Northeast Collegiate Hockey League (NECHL), and the Division 2 team in the Colonial States College Hockey Conference (CSCHC).
+In 1998, the university hosted the ACHA Division II National Championship, which was won by Life University.

 Rugby

 Founded in 1965, Rutgers Rugby Football Club plays Division 1 college rugby in the Empire Conference against local rivals such as Syracuse.
 For the 2010–11 and 2011–12 seasons, Rutgers played in the College Premier Division, where they were led by Evan Fitzgerald, who holds Rutgers career records in tries scored (32) and points scored (176).
 Rutgers finished the 2010–11 season ranked 24th in the nation.
-Rutgers Rugby is active in spreading the sport of rugby throughout New Jersey through involvement in youth leagues and inter-state competitions.
-Rutgers Rugby is led by head coaches Mark Dobbs and Omar Rivera.
+Rutgers rugby is active in spreading the sport throughout New Jersey through involvement in youth leagues and inter-state competitions.
+Rutgers rugby is led by head coaches Mark Dobbs and Omar Rivera.

 Ultimate

 The first intercollegiate competition in Ultimate Frisbee (now called simply "Ultimate") was held between students from Rutgers and Princeton on November 6, 1972, to mark the one hundred third anniversary of the first intercollegiate football game.
 Rutgers won 29–27.

-The Rutgers Ultimate club continued to thrive adopting the name Hot Animal Machine, which later became just Machine.
+The Rutgers Ultimate club continued to thrive, adopting the name Hot Animal Machine, which later became just Machine.
 They compete today in the Metro East division of USA Ultimate, the governing body of North American Ultimate.